 Recently, I spoke to a 19 year old guy who wants to start a heavy equipment business.
 When sitting and talking to him, he stated that he has planned out the next few years of his life.
 He intends to work for someone else in the industry and learn not only the heavy equipment operation but also absorb as much of the business from the business owner himself, he is taking night school courses in business administration and lives at home to save money towards his first piece of equipment.

-I spoke to young woman who is 22 years old and in her third year of University.
+I spoke to a young woman who is 22 years old and in her third year of University.
 She is fluent in three languages and while attending full time studies, she and others she has hired provide English as a second language tutoring.
 She not only is earning money while she tutors but also from the other students she has hired to teach English.

 I, myself became an entrepreneur in my mid twenties and have supported new entrepreneurs my entire career.
 What I have found is that there are common threads of personality to entrepreneurs.
 They most often are leaders within their peer groups whether it’s within the framework of friendships or work environments; they tend to be very social and outgoing people and often are the ones that think outside the box.
 Entrepreneurs tend to be risk takers and see opportunities where others see obstacles.
-They are often the people who think of better ways of doing things or question the way things operate within existing framework.
+They are often the people who think of better ways of doing things or question the way things operate within existing frameworks.

-Without exception, becoming an entrepreneur takes a lot of grit, hard work, perseverance, creativity and determination however it is also provides freedom, financial rewards, personal growth and most importantly self fulfillment .
+Without exception, becoming an entrepreneur takes a lot of grit, hard work, perseverance, creativity and determination however it also provides freedom, financial rewards, personal growth and most importantly self fulfillment .

 Passion is most often the driving force behind someone becoming an entrepreneur.
 Their success is not driven so much by the idea of financial success but more so by the pursuit of their passion.